Sfeer | soundboard

 Create reusable playlists

 To save yourself some time, try to find music or sounds that fit a universal mood.
-It doesn't matter if melancholic music is played in a fantasy world or in a science-fiction scene.
+It doesn't matter that melancholic music is played in a fantasy world or in a science-fiction scene.
 Of course, you will probably spend a lot of time in the same setting but you can still create playlists that can be applied to multiple scenes.
 With a good set of playlists, a game master can find music for any unexpected scene.

 8